apollographql/apollo/docs/source/guides/schema-design.md

 The `Mutation` type is a core type in GraphQL which specializes in _modifying_ data, which contrasts the `Query` type used for _fetching_ data.

-Unlike REST, where the behavior is more ad-hoc, the `Mutation` type is designed with the expectation that there will be a response object.
+Unlike REST, where the behavior can be more ad-hoc, the `Mutation` type is designed with the expectation that there will be a response object.
 This ensures that the client receives the most current data without a subsequent round-trip re-query.

 A mutation for updating the age of a `User` might look like this: